Hutton, Essex

+Hutton is an area of Brentwood, in Essex, England; Brentwood town centre lies 3 miles to the west.
+The area is split between modest housing estates and the largely affluent Hutton Mount.
+Hutton was formerly a civil parish, which was abolished in 1934 and absorbed into Brentwood.
+It has good transport links to Central London (around 20 mi to the south-west) via Shenfield railway station which is just 1 mi from Hutton.

 History

 The first police officer of the Essex Constabulary to be killed whilst on active duty was Robert Bambrough, who was drowned in a pond in Hutton by the criminal whom he was escorting from Billericay Magistrates' Court on 21 November 1850.

+In 1931 the parish had a population of 2,142.
 On 1 April 1934 the parish was abolished and merged with Brentwood.

 Hutton Poplars

 Opened in 1905.
-The name given to the Training School or Residential Home situated near the village of Hutton for destitute children from the district of Poplar in the East End of London.
+The name given to the Training School or Residential Home situated near the village of Hutton for destitute children from the Metropolitan Borough of Poplar in east London.
 Capable of housing anything from 400-700 children at any one time.
-Like much of London during the Victorian era the Borough of Poplar faced high poverty levels.
+Like much of London during the Victorian era, Poplar faced high poverty levels.
 As the 19th century drew to a close the workhouses and orphanages in the borough were trying to cope with significant overcrowding.
 The chairman of the Board of Guardians for the region, George Lansbury, saw an opportunity to expand their operations into the Essex countryside, and convinced the Board to acquire 100 acre of land situated between Hutton and Shenfield on the Rayleigh Road.
 In 1906 the Board completed work on a self-contained community with its own stores, school, indoor swimming pool and an array of ancillary buildings alongside the accommodation for the staff and a significant number of orphans living in small groups.

 The cost of the project caused uproar in the Houses of Parliament when it first opened.
 Some MPs complained that with their parquet flooring and central heating the buildings were more of the comfort levels of a public school like Eton than an orphans' training school.
 However once operational the project received recognition for its good work, with a Governmental inspection in early 1914 rating the facilities as "among the best in Britain" with the children "well cared for by an efficient staff of specially selected teachers."
 A Royal visit followed in 1918.
+The school hosted the Duke of York's Royal Military School during the Great War, which had vacated its own site at Guston, Kent near Dover allowing it to be used as a transit camp for the British Army.

 The placement of such an establishment was controversial with the local residents.
 The hostility dragged out some time, with the children referred to as "outsiders" and thought best avoided by the local residents.
 Towards the end of the 20th century this attitude is regarded as having mellowed.